AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 • C# Generics and OOP in design classes and relations between them .

-• Entity Framework .
+• Apply Entity Framework Core to perform CRUD operations on a SQL Server database .

 • make structuer to project to improving the reusability of code.

-• Using Dependency injection to improving the reusability of code
+• Using Dependency injection, Interfaces, Inheritance, etc to improving the reusability of code .

 • Using cookies to move data between controllers and maintain user session state and for authentication purposes .